Interferon type I: IFN-ν

 This subtype of type I IFN was recently described as a pseudogene in human, but potentially functional in the domestic cat genome.
 In all other genomes of non-feline placental mammals, IFN-ν is a pseudogene; in some species, the pseudogene is well preserved, while in others, it is badly mutilated or is undetectable.
 Moreover, in the cat genome, the IFN-ν promoter is deleteriously mutated.
 It is likely that the IFN-ν gene family was rendered useless prior to mammalian diversification.
 Its presence on the edge of the type I IFN locus in mammals may have shielded it from obliteration, allowing its detection.

-Interferon type I in cancer
+In cancer

 Therapeutics

 From the 1980s onward, members of type-I IFN family have been the standard care as immunotherapeutic agents in cancer therapy.
 In particular, IFNα has been approved by the US Food and Drug Administration (FDA) for cancer.
 To date, pharmaceutical companies produce several types of recombinant and pegylated IFNα for clinical use; e.g., IFNα2a (Roferon-A, Roche), IFNα2b (Intron-A, Schering-Plough) and pegylated IFNα2b (Sylatron, Schering Corporation) for treatment of hairy cell leukemia, melanoma, renal cell carcinoma, Kaposi's sarcoma, multiple myeloma, follicular and non-Hodgkin lymphoma, and chronic myelogenous leukemia.
 Human IFNβ (Feron, Toray ltd.) has also been approved in Japan to treat glioblastoma, medulloblastoma, astrocytoma, and melanoma.